Fluoroquinolone Antibiotics Linked to Severe Liver Damage

 Paterson JM, Mamdani MM, Manno M, Juurlink DN.
 Fluoroquinolone therapy and idiosyncratic acute liver injury: a population-based study.
 CMAJ.
 2012 Aug 13.

-Caramaschi P, Mahamid H, Bambara LM, Biasi D. Liver impairment after concomitant administration of bosentan and clarithromycin in systemic sclerosis.
+Caramaschi P, Mahamid H, Bambara LM, Biasi D. Liver impairment after bosentan and clarithromycin in systemic sclerosis.
 Joint Bone Spine.
 2010 Jan;77(1):81-2.

 Wiegand PN, Nathwani D, Wilcox MH, Stephens J, Shelbaya A, Haider S. Clinical and economic burden of Clostridium difficile infection in Europe: a systematic review of healthcare-facility-acquired infection.
 J Hosp Infect.
 2012 May;81(1):1-14.